-Nicholls, a Democrat, was the representative for South Carolina's 4th congressional district from 1915 to 1921.
+Nicholls was the representative for South Carolina’s 4th congressional district and was a Democrat.
+He served from 1915 to 1921.

 From Dec 1915 to Mar 1921, Nicholls missed 317 of 762 roll call votes, which is 41.6%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.